datenanalyseGDZH/checkerlang/documentation/ckl-language.md

 Be aware that `def` always defines a variable in the current environment.
-Should a variable already exist in a parent environment, then it is not replaced, but shadowed:
+Should a variable already exist in a parent environment, then it is shadowed, but not replaced:

 ```
-> def a = 1; # define a in the top environment
+> def a = 1; # define a in the root environment
 1
 > def f() do def a = 2; println(a); def a = 3; println(a); end;
 <#f>